James Bond in the Cinema (1972)

 The first book to recount the plots of the James Bond films in great detail in the days before video tapes, DVDs or streaming services.
 The original edition covers the films through Diamonds Are Forever, while the second adds coverage of the films through Moonraker.

-This attractive volume contains over a hundred stills, many of them rare, and these illustrations together with John Brosnan's lively and authoritative text make James Bond in the Cinema an invaluable acquisition for anyone who has enjoyed the exploits of 007 on the printed page or on the cinema screen.
+This attractive volume contains over one hundred stills from the Bond films, and these illustrations, together with Mr. Brosnan's amusing and compulsively readable text, make James Bond in the Cinema an excellent acquisition for anyone who has enjoyed either the novels or the films — or both.

 Author